 A violation of the lease agreement is justifiable for a lease termination.
 The general rule of thumb is that anything included in the lease that follows rent control laws is protected by court.
 For landlords and tenants, they will have a clear understanding of what is allowed and not allowed in the tenancy.

 The difficult thing is understanding the local rent control laws that might pertain to your home.
 Working with a property manager in San Diego with much experience leasing out properties is recommended.

-Once the lease agreement expires, the landlord can give the tenant an option to renew the lease at the same terms as before.
-If they refuse to renew the lease under the same provisions, it is allowed to not release the property to them.
-Same can be said for when the terms have changed.
+Once the lease agreement expires, the landlord can give the tenant an option to renew the lease with the same terms.
+If they refuse to renew the lease under the same provisions, it is allowed not to release the property to them.
+Same can be said when the terms have changed.

 This is because the contract has essentially expired.
 If the tenant refuses to comply with a same or new contract, the landlord has no obligation to rent to them.

 Maintenance and standard health and safety checks are common for landlords.
-When a tenant has refused entry to the property after receiving the proper notice of entry, this is grounds for an eviction.
+When a tenant has refused entry to the property after receiving the proper notice, this is grounds for an eviction.
 This request must be related to making repairs, a habitability inspection, or any other type of routine inspection listed in the lease agreement.